Our Pastor’s Message

 A Monthly Vigil of Prayer

-On Friday, March 2nd from 12:00pm until 6:00pm, the Catholic Community of Gloucester & Rockport will gather for “Vocation Fridays” in Our Lady of Good Voyage Church.
-This monthly vigil of prayer will begin at 12:00pm with Exposition of the Blessed Sacrament and Daytime Prayer from the Liturgy of the Hours.
-At 3:00pm, we will pray a Rosary for an increase in vocations to the diocesan priesthood.
-And we will conclude at 5:45pm with Evening Prayer and Benediction of the Blessed Sacrament.
+On Friday, April 6th from 8:00am until 12:00pm, the Catholic Community of Gloucester & Rockport will gather for “Vocation Fridays” in Our Lady of Good Voyage Church.
+This monthly vigil of prayer will begin with Mass at 8:00am followed by Morning Prayer and Exposition of the Blessed Sacrament.
+At 11:00am, we will pray a Rosary for an increase in vocations to the diocesan priesthood.
+And we will conclude at 12:00pm with Daytime Prayer and Benediction of the Blessed Sacrament.

 Year for Vocations